KOY

 KOY (1230 AM) is a commercial radio station licensed to Phoenix, Arizona, featuring a Regional Mexican radio format known as "93.7 El Patrón".
 Owned by iHeartMedia, the station serves the Phoenix metropolitan area.
 KOY's studios are located in Phoenix near Sky Harbor International Airport, and broadcasts at 1,000 watts—non-directional—from a transmitter located near Downtown Phoenix.
 In addition to a standard analog transmission, KOY is available online via iHeartRadio and is relayed over low-power Phoenix translator K229DB (93.7 FM), from which the station's branding is derived from.

 History

 KPHO at 1200/1230

 From sign-on in October 1940 to March 1941, KPHO occupied 1200 kHz.
 On March 28, 1941, KPHO and all other stations on 1200 moved to 1230, when the North American Regional Broadcasting Agreement (NARBA) took effect.
 Beginning in 1944, the station carried the dramas, comedies, news and sports of the Blue Network, which later became ABC; previously, both NBC Red and NBC Blue network programs aired on KTAR (620 AM).
-On September 21, 1949, KPHO moved to 910 kHz.
-910 was later the home of KJJJ and KFYI and is now KGME with sports talk.
+On September 21, 1949, KPHO moved to 910 kHz, which was later the home of KJJJ and KFYI and is now KGME with sports talk.